 - PersonalSign 2 Pro and DocumentSign certificates are intended for certain communications and transactions that require a minimum verification of the identity of a subscriber within a professional context. - PersonalSign 2 Pro and DocumentSign certificates can be distributed for communications and transactions with a low value and little risk with a need to authenticate the communicating parties and encrypt the exchanged communications. - PersonalSign 2 Pro and DocumentSign certificates validity period is between one and three years. - PersonalSign 2 Pro and DocumentSign certificates are issued to natural persons (individuals) within their professional context.
-A Registration Authority may incorporate role based identity information into the certificate. - PersonalSign 2 Pro and DocumentSign subject identification is performed by a registration authority or via a local registration authority approved and authorized by the organization mentioned within the subject of the certificate. - PersonalSign 2 Pro and DocumentSign certificates are typically used primarily for intraorganizational and inter-organizational E-mail; small, "low-risk" transactions; personal/individual E-mail; password replacement; software validation; online purchases and on-line subscription services. - DocumentSign certificates are also typically used to sign PDF documents.
+A Registration Authority may incorporate role based identity information into the certificate. - PersonalSign 2 Pro and DocumentSign subject identification is performed by a registration authority or via a local registration authority approved and authorized by the organization mentioned within the subject of the certificate. - PersonalSign 2 Pro and DocumentSign certificates are typically used for intraorganizational and inter-organizational E-mail; small, "low-risk" transactions; personal/individual E-mail; password replacement; software validation; online purchases and on-line subscription services. - Period retention for records and documentation is at least seven years after certificate issuance based on these documents ceases to be valid. - DocumentSign certificates are also typically used to sign PDF documents.